dutertetimes/dutertetimes.github.io/_info_person/Ronald Dela Rosa.md

     link:
 ---

-Dela Rosa rose from humble beginnings in this hometown of Bato, Sta.
+Ronald "Bato" Dela Rosa rose from humble beginnings in this hometown of Bato, Sta.
 Cruz, Davao del Sur and is a product of the public school system being a graduate of Bato Elementary School, Sta.
 Cruz National High School and Mindanao State University.

 He is a member of the illustrious PMA "Sinagtala" Class of 1986.